 Here's our montage.

-It was a terror attack, unrelated to a video, and yet the regime and everybody in it lied for weeks about it.
+These emails prove the White House knew as it happened it was a terror attack, unrelated to a video, and yet the regime and everybody in it lied for weeks about it.

 I don't care how offensive this video was, and it was terribly offensive.

-And we should shun it.
+And we should shut it.

-This video is disgusting and reprehensible.
+Video is disgusting and reprehensible.

 It appears to have a deeply cynical purpose to denigrate a great religion and to provoke rage.